 To Make the Ketchup

 Mix all of the ingredients together in a saucepan or pot.
-Cover and simmer over medium heat for 25 to 30 minutes, stirring occasionally.
+Cover and simmer over low heat for 25 to 30 minutes, stirring occasionally.
 Allow the ketchup to cool before serving.

 The ketchup will keep for one month or longer when stored in a covered container in the fridge.